-We collect and use information about you to help solve your problems, improve our services and tackle wider issues in society that affect people’s lives.
+At Citizens Advice we collect and use your personal information to help solve your problems, improve our services and tackle wider issues in society that affect people’s lives.

-We always let you decide what you’re comfortable telling us, explain why we need your information and keep it confidential.
-When we keep something you tell us, we:
+We only ask for the information we need.
+We always let you decide what you’re comfortable telling us, explain why we need it and treat it as confidential.

 - only access it when we have a good reason

 - only share what is necessary and relevant

 We collect and use the details you give us so we can help you.
 We have a ‘legitimate interest’ to do this under data protection law.
 This means it lets us carry out our aims and goals as an organisation.
 We’ll always explain how we use your information.

 At times we might use or share your information without your permission.
 If we do, we’ll always make sure there’s a legal basis for it.
 This could include situations where we have to use or share your information:

 - to comply with the law – for example, if a court orders us to share information.
 This is called ‘legal obligation’

 - to protect someone’s life – for example, sharing information with a paramedic if a client was unwell at our office.
 This is called ‘vital interests’

 - to carry out our legitimate aims and goals as a charity – for example, to create statistics for our national research.
 This is called ‘legitimate interests’